 Christmas Decorating Ideas Using Fairy Lights

 Christmas lights are one of the most popular ways to decorate your home outside.
 Do you know how easily lighting can change the mood in a room?
 The room shared here has been turned into a fairyland with these lovely lights.
 There are many decorating ideas to use the new LED lights that come in lots of shapes, colors and twinkle too.

 Check out the variety of fun fairy lights available on Amazon …

 Other Christmas Savings to Consider

 Some Christmas wrapping paper is gorgeous.
 But is it really necessary?
 You can use old newspaper or brown paper bags that your kids decorate.
 The idea behind Christmas savings is really about testing your need before you buy something.
 How often will you use it?
 Do you have room to store it between uses, in a way that's easy to find when you want it?

 My Christmas decorating secret like many other parts of my home is a budget.
 Pick 2, 3 or four boxes and when they're full, you've got enough decorations.
-If you buy something new, then you also want to give something so what you have still fits in those boxes.
+If you buy something new, then you also want to give away something so what you have still fits in those boxes.